About My Musical Language (an imaginary Q & A)

 - The task of organizing rehearsals for musicians becomes exponentially more difficult as the number of musicians increases arithmetically.
 Organizing a rehearsal for two musicians is twice as hard as organizing a rehearsal for one.
 But organizing a rehearsal for three musicians is four times as hard.
 For four musicians it’s eight times as hard; for five musicians it’s sixteen times as hard; etc.

-- My primary motivation for composing is the desire to realize musical ideas that occur to me and I believe are worth pursuing.
-I’m very motivated when I think of a good idea for a piece of music – but, unfortunately, not very motivated at all when I'm offered an idea by someone else, however worthy it might be.
+- I’m very motivated when I think of a good idea for a piece of music – but, unfortunately, not very motivated at all when I'm offered an idea by someone else, however worthy it might be.
 This is one of the reasons why I don't like to accept commissions: other people's ideas don't generally inspire me.

 - I have a pretty high opinion of my opinions about music.
 Cultivating my opinions is something I have worked to achieve: I was a music critic for over 20 years.
 I make no apologies for having well-formed views on music; on the contrary, I’m proud of it.
 I think all composers (and other artists, as well) should give plenty of thought to what opinions they hold, and why they hold them.